orionprotocol/sdk/README.md

 ```
 ## PMM

-PMM allows institutional traders to request RFQ orders from Orion and then fill them.
+PMM allows institutional traders to request RFQ orders from Lumia Stream and then fill them.

 RFQ order allows trader to fix the price for a certain time interval (up to 90 seconds, including the order settlement time interval on blockchain).